xmars-open-source/XMarsUI/docs/docs/introduction/installation.md

 sidebar_label: Installation
 ---

-XMarsUI is mostly CSS tool and you can get most of it without JS.
+XMars UI is mostly CSS tool and you can get most of it without JS.
-We are going to show you several ways to include XMarsUI into your project.
+We are going to show you several ways to include XMars UI into your project.

 ## Quick Start
-Looking to quickly add XMarsUI to your project?
+Looking to quickly add XMars UI to your project?
 Use [unpkg](https://unpkg.com/).

 ### CSS
 [unpkg](https://unpkg.com/) is a fast, global content delivery network for everything on `npm`.
-You can get XMarsUI CSS using CDN:
+You can get XMars UI CSS using CDN:

 ```html
 <!-- Somewhere in <head> -->